Storage: Weak grid, islanding

 - The most simple: considering the internal battery system as a pure stand-alone system with an inverter for battery (Stand-Alone inverter).
 This will involve a battery charger from the PV system (MPPT => DC converter) and a Grid charger able to feed the battery system from the grid.
 This configuration doesn't allow to re-inject solar energy into the grid.

-- Connecting the grid to the internal AC circuit, and use a standard solar => grid inverter.
-This requires an advanced technology, with a special Battery inverter (DC input) able to "mimic" the grid for misleading the inverter.
-When the grid is down, there should be a mechanical switch for physically disconnecting the grid from the installation; in this situation the system will work in islanding mode, the Battery inverter will provide the full power required by the user's consumption.
+- Connecting the grid to the internal AC circuit and using a standard solar-to-grid inverter.
+This requires advanced technology with a special battery inverter (DC input) capable of "mimicking" the grid to manage the inverter.
+When the grid is down, a mechanical switch should physically disconnect the grid from the installation.
+In this situation, the system operates in islanding mode, with the battery inverter providing the full power required by user consumption.
 In connected mode, the user's AC circuit is directly connected to the grid.
+This allows solar excess energy to be injected into the grid, although this is not always permitted by the grid manager.

 Energy flux control